Bowhead Whales: Fascinating and Vocal Mammals of the Arctic

 - Bowhead whale dives usually last up to sixteen minutes.
 Dives slightly over thirty minutes have been recorded, however.

 - The whales swim slowly at two to six miles an hour, but they can swim up to thirteen miles an hour for a short period of time during an emergency.

-- The whales have thick blubber in order to insulate them from the cold.
+- The animals have thick blubber in order to insulate them from the cold.
 Blubber is fat, but compared to the fat of land animals it's thicker and contains more blood vessels.